ibm-cloud-docs/Cloudant/faqs/model-data-faq.md

 {: #why-this-helps-me-use-views-to-pre-calculate-results}
 {: faq}

 It's straightforward.
-First, both maps and reduces are precomputed.
-Therefore, the result of a reduce function is a cheap operation.
+First, both maps and reduces are precomputed, so the result of a reduce function is a cheap operation.
 The operation cost is low even when compared to the significant amounts of IO required to stream hundreds or even thousands of documents from the on-disk storage.

 At a lower level, when a node receives a view request, it asks the nodes that hold the shard replicas of the view's database for the results of the view request from the documents in each shard.
 As it receives the answers, taking the first answer for each shard replica, the node that services the view request combines the results and streams the final result to the client.
 As more documents are involved, it takes longer for each replica to stream the results from disk and across the network.
-In addition, the node that services the request has much more work to do in combining the results from each database shard.
+The node that services the request also has much more work to do in combining the results from each database shard.

-Overall, the goal is for a view request to require the minimum amount of data from each shard, minimizing the time that the data is in transit and being combined to form the final result.
+Overall, the goal is for a view request to require the minimum amount of data from each shard.
+This practice minimizes the time that the data is in transit and being combined to form the final result.
 Using the power of views to precompute aggregate data is one way to achieve this aim.
-This practice decreases the time that your application spends waiting for the request to complete.
+This practice lowers the time that your application spends waiting for the request to complete.

 ## How can I de-normalize my data?
 {: #how-de-normalize-my-data}
 {: faq}

 In relational databases, normalizing data is often the most efficient way to store data.
-This practice makes sense when you can use JOINs to easily combine data from multiple tables.
+This practice makes sense when you can use `JOIN` to easily combine data from multiple tables.
 You're more likely to need an HTTP GET request for each piece of data with {{site.data.keyword.cloudant_short_notm}}.
-If you reduce the number of requests you need to build a complete picture of a modeled entity, it allows you to present information to your users more quickly.
+If you reduce the number of requests you need to build a complete picture of a modeled entity, you can present information to your users more quickly.

-Using views allows you to get many of the benefits of normalized data while you maintain the de-normalized version for efficiency.
+By using views, you get many of the benefits of normalized data while you maintain the de-normalized version for efficiency.

 As an example, in a relational schema, you'd normally represent tags in a separate table and use